Costs and Ownership

 Do I own my house or apartment?

-It is important to understand that when you buy into a Lendlease retirement village, typically Lendlease owns the land and homes.
-The “right to reside” in the home on a lease or licence is then sold to a resident.
-There are also some Lendlease villages where a resident might own a freehold, purple or strata title over the home.
-The options available range from village to village, so the easiest way to gain clarity is to ask the Sales Manager at the village you’re thinking of moving to.
+A resident might own a lease, purple or strata title over the home.
+The ownership options available range from village to village, so the easiest way to gain clarity is to ask the Sales Manager at the village you’re thinking of moving to.

 What are my contract options for moving into a retirement village?